January 2025

 Venues of Execution:

-Access to these venues is achieved via Direct Market Access (“DMA”) agreements with other regulated entities or via local brokers, who also have an obligation to provide Best Execution.
+Access to these venues is facilitated through Direct Market Access (“DMA”) agreements with regulated entities or local brokers, who are equally obligated to ensure Best Execution.
+Hobart regularly reviews its DMA providers to ensure access to suitable venues, thereby maintaining compliance with MiFID II requirements and fulfilling client Best Execution obligations.

 Selection of Execution Venue: